-This setting enables the connector to redirect the query as if it were read-only, and therefore prefer a slave over a master, but will choose a master if no slave is available.
+This setting enables the connector to redirect the query as if it were read-only, and therefore prefer a Replica over a Primary, but will choose a Primary if no Replica is available.

-This setting indicates that the query is a write and should be directed to a master.
+This setting indicates that the query is a write and should be directed to a Primary.

 Where possible, the QoS should be set for read/write splitting according to the current session state.